grackle-project/grackle/doc/source/Integration.rst

 passed into the solver are in the proper frame.
 All of the units (density, length, time, velocity, and expansion factor) must be set.
 When using the proper frame, *a_units* (units for the expansion factor) must be set to 1.0.

+.. c:type:: code_units

+   This structure contains the following members.

+.. c:var:: int comoving_coordinates

+   If set to 1, the incoming field data is assumed to be in the comoving frame.
+If set to 0, the incoming field data is assumed to be in the proper frame.

+.. c:var:: double density_units

+   Conversion factor to be multiplied by density fields to return densities in proper g/cm\ :sup:`3`\.

+.. c:var:: double length_units

+   Conversion factor to be multiplied by length variables to return lengths in proper cm.

+.. c:var:: double time_units

+   Conversion factor to be multiplied by time variables to return times in s.

+.. c:var:: double velocity_units

+   Conversion factor to be multiplied by velocities to return proper cm/s.

+.. c:var:: double a_units

+   Conversion factor to be multiplied by the expansion factor such that a\ :sub:`true`\  = a\ :sub:`code`\ * :c:data:`a_units`.

 .. code-block:: c++